-Trick-cyclist's claim: I have FOUND how to get GIRLS INTO TECH
+Boffin's claim: I have found how to get girls into tech

-Massive campaign of media lies ought to do it, says prof
+Massive campaign ought to do it, says prof

 Ever since the dawn of time, it seems, the IT sector has noticed that it is staffed almost entirely by blokes and wondered how this could be changed.
 Now, through the unlikely agency of a psychology professor in America, it seems that change may finally be at hand.

 "Understanding what prevents women from entering computer science is key to achieving gender parity in science, technology, engineering and mathematics," we learn from a press release highlighting this groundbreaking research.